 Mr. Garcia retired in 2019 as the executive vice president and chief financial officer of Ryder System, Inc. (NYSE: R), a commercial fleet and supply chain management solutions company ("Ryder"), a position he had held since 2010.
 Previously, Mr. Garcia served as senior vice president, controller and chief accounting officer of Ryder from 2005 to 2010.
 Mr. Garcia joined Ryder in 1997 as senior manager of corporate accounting.
 He later served as director of corporate accounting and, subsequently, as group director of accounting services.
 Prior to joining Ryder, Mr. Garcia spent 14 years with the Miami office of the accounting firm Coopers & Lybrand LLP as senior manager of business assurance.
-Mr. Garcia has served on the board of Elanco Animal Health (NYSE: ELAN), a provider of products and services to improve animal health production in more than 90 countries around the world since 2019, and serves as a member of the Audit and Finance Committee and the Oversight Committee, and on the board of American Electric Power (NASDAQ: AEP), an electric public utility company, delivering electricity and custom energy solutions since 2019, where he serves as chair of the Audit Committee and a member of the Finance and Director & Corporate Governance Committees.
+Mr. Garcia has served on the board of Elanco Animal Health (NYSE: ELAN), a provider of products and services to improve animal health production in more than 90 countries around the world since 2019, and serves as a member of the Audit Committee and the Finance and Oversight Committee; American Electric Power (NASDAQ: AEP), an electric public utility company, delivering electricity and custom energy solutions, since 2019, where he serves as chair of the Audit Committee and a member of the Director & Corporate Governance, Finance, and Policy Committees; and Raymond James Financial, Inc. (NYSE: RJF), a leading diversified financial services company providing private client group, capital markets, asset management, banking and other services to individuals, corporation and municipalities, since 2023, where he serves as a member of the Risk Committee.

-Mr. Garcia's qualifications to serve on our Board include his extensive business, financial and management experience and his experience as a senior financial officer.
-Mr. Garcia brings valuable accounting, financial management, mergers and acquisitions, and supply chain experience to our Board, as well as public company experience.
+Mr. Garcia's qualifications to serve on our Board include his extensive business, financial and management experience and his experience as the most senior financial officer of a publicly traded multinational company.
+Mr. Garcia brings valuable accounting, financial management, mergers and acquisitions, risk management, environment and climate, and supply chain experience to our Board and ABM, as well as public company experience that provides us with a broader market view of public company-specific considerations that are relevant to ABM.